Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/index.md

 !!! note

-    Can you evaluate the density of your posterior?
+    Can you evaluate the probability density of your posterior?
 Can you write your model in `Turing.jl`?
 Then you should
     most likely **not** be using this or any other ABC package!
     Conventional MCMC algorithms will be much more efficient.